alstampe/Capstone---NLP-project/capstone report template.md

 ### 3) Topic extraction with doc2bow  and LDA

 For topic extraction I chose to use a third part of Gensim; doc2bow - using a bag-of-word method (bow: bag-of-words) I also used another algorithm; LDA; often used for nlp.
 LDA: Latent Dirichlet Allocation.
-LDA is in the Gensim package, too.
+LDA is also from the Gensim package.

 Create a Dictionary from the data, then a bag of words.
 About LDA : https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation